 Are there alternatives to having a car on campus?

-If your college student is considering whether or not to take a car to school, he will want to investigate the alternatives available.
-There are many.
+If your college student is considering whether or not to take a car to school, a good start is to investigate the alternatives available.
+There may be many.

 More and more colleges are encouraging students (and faculty and staff members) to carpool to school.
 The school may have a program which helps students and staff members find others in their area who might want to share a ride, and many schools now offer prime, designated parking for carpool members.